RIDE TO THE ANDAMAN - FROM CHIANG MAI TO PHUKET

 Day 3 / Sukhaothai to U-Thaitani

-We depart Sukhothai and ride toward Kamphaeng Phet, an ancient city rich in heritage and once a key stronghold of the Sukhothai Kingdom.
+We departed from Sukhothai and headed toward Kamphaeng Phet, an ancient city rich in historical heritage and home to many old temples.
+It was once one of the key cities of the Sukhothai Kingdom.

 Kanchanaburi War Cemetery with aligned headstones and memorial cross honoring World War II soldiers in Thailand